 Vice President, Development

-Brett Ewald has extensive oncology experience in the clinical development of investigational agents for the treatment of solid tumors and hematological malignancies.
+Brett Ewald has broad oncology experience in the development of investigational agents for the treatment of solid tumors and hematological malignancies.
 He joined DNAtrix from Novartis Oncology, where he focused on progressing early stage biologics and small molecules from first-in-human clinical trials into late stage development.
 Brett completed postdoctoral and graduate training at MD Anderson Cancer Center in the department of Experimental Therapeutics where he researched novel ways to combine synergistic drugs for leukemia.
-He holds a PhD in Pharmacology from The University of Texas Health Science Center at Houston and undergraduate degrees in Biology and Economics from Villanova University.
+He received a PhD in Pharmacology from The University of Texas Health Science Center at Houston and a BS and BA in Biology and Economics, respectively, from Villanova University.